natalieagus/50002-2022/_notes/c_cmostechnology.md

 Another timing specification that is typically measured an indicated on a combinational logic device is the contamination delay.

 The contamination delay  denoted as $$t_{cd}$$ is defined as follows:
->  <span style="background-color:yellow"> Assume the output of a device is initially valid.
+>   <span style="background-color:yellow; color: black"> Assume the output of a device is initially valid.
 The contamination delay is the time taken for the device to produce an **invalid** output, measured  from the moment it was given an **invalid** input. </span>

 The effective $$t_{cd}$$ of an entire circuit is the **minimum** *cumulative* contamination delay over *all paths from inputs to outputs* in the combinational logic circuit.